eyalmutzary/RaycastingGameEngine/README.md

 ## License

-This project is open-source and available under the [Your License Name] License.
-You can find the full license details in the [LICENSE](LICENSE) file.
+This project is open-source and available for everyone.